• Kracker Archive

 REASON FOR LOSS:

-On an Emergency Precautions Scheme co-operation was carrying out a dummy air raid attack.
+On an Emergency Precautions Scheme (EPS) co-operation mission and was carrying out a dummy air raid attack.

-The driver of the mail car, Mr. B.N.
-Smith, a mail carrier, had a very lucky escape from injury.
+The driver of the mail car had a very lucky escape from injury.
 The driver had no possible chance of avoiding a collision, and the plane struck the front of the vehicle on the driver's side and bounced over the top.

 June McKenzie, a shop assistant suffered serious head injuries, John Leslie Anderson, a railway engine driver had bad scalp wounds, and Leonard Frank Shave, a shop assistant who received scalp wounds and concussion were standing just south of Irk Street.
 Ronald Hill also a shop assistant suffered a broken keg and shock when he was hit by the wing of the aircraft.
 Members of the various medical and ambulance units were quickly on the scene and gave first aid to the injured.

-The pilot was transferred to a place of safety but was gravely injured, and steps were immediately taken to render first aid.
-The injured man was placed in an emergency ambulance, but he succumbed before reaching the hospital.
+The gravely injured pilot was transferred to a place of safety and steps were immediately taken to render first aid.
+He placed in an emergency ambulance, but he succumbed before reaching the hospital.

 Burial details: